The Madcap Laughs: Legacy

-For the album cover, Barrett painted the floor of his bedroom in Wetherby Mansions, orange and purple. with the help of the nude woman appearing on the back of the record sleeve, who was an acquaintance of his, Indian born, of English and Mizo parentage, Evelyn Rose, better known by the misnomers "Iggy the Eskimo" and "Iggy the Inuit".
-Photographer Mick Rock says, "When I arrived for The Madcap Laughs photo session, Syd was still in his underpants.
-His lady friend of two weeks, 'Iggy the Eskimo', was naked in the kitchen."
-Iggy met Barrett in March 1969, through Barrett's then-girlfriend, Jenny Spires.
-Barrett had moved into Wetherby Mansions, and Jenny took Iggy there one evening.
-Iggy stayed on at the flat when Jenny left for The States a couple of weeks later.
-Iggy didn't know who Barrett was or that he was previously in Pink Floyd.
-Iggy heard Barrett play several songs that would later appear on the album, one being "Terrapin", which she called "quite catchy".
-In October 2010 she was interviewed, revealing that her name was Evelyn.
-The album was designed by Storm Thorgerson and Aubrey Powell of Hipgnosis.
-The original sleeve featured no musician credits, barring producer credit; later issues contain musician credits.
-On the original release, track 10 is listed as "She Took a Long Cold Look", although on the 2010 remaster the track is re-titled to "She Took a Long Cool Look", in similar vein to An Introduction to Syd Barrett.

 Reissues

 As part of Harvest Records's "Harvest Heritage" series of reissues − and to capitalise on the breakthrough commercial success of Pink Floyd's The Dark Side of the Moon − The Madcap Laughs was re-released in September 1974 as record one of a double album, record two being Barrett's second and last solo album, Barrett.
-(The cover of the double album was also designed by Storm Thorgerson.)
-In 1993, The Madcap Laughs (along with Barrett and Opel) was reissued both independently and as part of the Crazy Diamond Barrett box set, on 26 April 1993.
-A remastered version was released in 2010.
-For release on An Introduction to Syd Barrett in 2010, Gilmour laid down a new bass track to "Here I Go", and remixed "Octopus" and "She Took a Long Cold Look".
+The cover of the double album was also designed by Storm Thorgerson.

+On 26 April 1993, The Madcap Laughs, along with Barrett and Opel, were reissued both independently and as part of the Crazy Diamond box set.
+A remastered version of The Madcap Laughs was released in 2010.
+That same year, 7 of the album's 13 tracks were included on the compilation album An Introduction to Syd Barrett.
+For its release, Gilmour laid down a new bass track to "Here I Go", and remixed "Octopus" and "She Took a Long Cold Look".